zebrunner/legacy-documentation/docs/guide/user_management.md

 Invitation status **PENDING**: By clicking on the invitation’s menu, you can:

-* Copy the link and share it with the user.
+* Copy the link and share it with the user
-* Resend the invitation.
+* Resend the invitation
 * Revoke the invitation - the invited user will not be able to use this link anymore.